muyjohno/HollowKnight.RandomizerMod/README.md

 	- Fog Canyon: area location for Isma's Tear
 	- Teacher's Archive:  encounter removed in randomizer
 	- Blue Lake: area location for second vertical movement item
+- 1.2.2.1 Levers: Restores the larger hitboxes of levers from past patches, allowing them to sometimes be hit from the other side.
+Note that not all levers were fixable.
+Lever skips are never required in logic.
 ## Randomization

 These settings control which items are randomized.
 The first four settings are always on.